ianyepan/ianyepan.github.io/_posts/2022-02-17-emacs-git-gutter.md

 tags: [linux, emacs, tutorial, tips, workflow, programming]
 ---

-When I first started programming using Visual Studio Code, I've benefited much from the git gutter indicators that show added/deleted/modified code blocks that haven't been committed by git.
+When I first started programming, I used Visual Studio Code.
+I've benefited much from the git gutter indicators that show added/deleted/modified code blocks that haven't been committed via git.
 This allows for a quick overview of the lines I've changed and helps me keep track of my actions since the last commit.